The Effects Your Medications Are Having on Your Sex Life And What to Do About It

 Mitigating the Effects of Medications on Sexual Function

-If you’re experiencing sexual side effects from a medication, it’s important to talk to your healthcare provider about your concerns.
-They may be able to adjust your medication dose, switch you to a different medication, or recommend other treatment options.
-In the meantime, here are some strategies that may help mitigate the effects of medications on sexual function:
+If you’re experiencing sexual side effects from a drug, be sure to inform your doctor about your worries.
+They can potentially reduce your medication dose, switch you to a different medication, or suggest other treatment options.
+For now, here are some measures to reduce medication’s impact on sexual functioning:

 Was this helpful?